High-Yield Municipals and Credit Work

 Credit Analysis Framework (The Work That Pays)

 Buying high-yield munis without credit work is speculation.
-The durable lesson from every municipal default: warning signs existed years before missed payments.
+What the data confirms: warning signs existed years before missed payments.

 Essential Credit Questions